elmarquez/four/NOTES.md

 Work to be Done
 ===============

-* update repo name
+x update repo name
-* tour controller
+x tour controller
-* simulated annealing path planner
+x simulated annealing path planner x camera tests x marquee selection
-* camera tests
-* documentation
-* marquee selection

 - decouple selection and path _navigation_
 - arrow controls for all navigation modes
 - !!! need to check both mouse down and which mouse button was pressed